 If you have a night when the in‐laws or a babysitter are tucking the kids into bed, head over to Bryant’s Cocktail Lounge for classic cocktails that will bring you back in time.
 Open since 1938, Bryant’s is Milwaukee’s oldest cocktail lounge.
 It’s dark‐lit with plush velvet walls, and the bartenders here specialize in flaming cocktails, ice cream drinks, and tropical drinks.The thing is: There’s no menu.
 Simply tell the server or bartender the ingredients you prefer, and they’ll craft a cocktail just for you.
 I had a flaming grape cocktail called Black Magic, and was hypnotized watching the fish swimming in the old school fish tank behind the bar.

 Planning a trip to Milwaukee?
+Want to visit these Top Dining Spots for Foodie Families in Milwaukee?
 Save this pin for later!